webmaven/conference/conferences/pyarkansas.rst

 2011
 -----

 pyArkansas 2011 was on October 11th.
+We continued to grow.
+We had a very simple print program with blank pages for note taking put together for a minimal cost.

 Location
 ++++++++